rollerworks/search/Resources/doc/configuration.rst

 -----------------------

-The Doctrine\Sql\WhereBuilder uses Doctrine ORM for creating SQL WHERE cases "on the fly" based on the given fieldset.
+The Doctrine\Sql\WhereBuilder uses Doctrine ORM for creating SQL WHERE cases "on the fly" based on the given FieldSet.

 .. tip ::